MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_update_ml.md

 - The learning pathways site pages are not translated.
 This work must be done manually

 ## Read the learning pathways multilingual overview
-To get an understanding of how multilingual support works for learning pathways, and what’s in the learning pathways version 4.0 release, read the [Learning pathways multilingual overview](custom_ml_overview.md)) before proceeding with the upgrade.
+To get an understanding of how multilingual support works for learning pathways, and what’s in the learning pathways version 4.0 release, read the [Learning pathways multilingual overview](custom_overview_ml.md)) before proceeding with the upgrade.

 ## Prerequisites to upgrade
 Before updating learning pathways, the following prerequisite must be met:
 - The person updating learning pathways must be a site collection owner of the tenant app catalog.
-If the person provisioning learning pathways is not a site collection wwner of the app catalog, [complete these instructions](addappadmin.md) and continue.
+If the person provisioning learning pathways is not a site collection owner of the app catalog, [complete these instructions](addappadmin.md) and continue.

 ## Set language settings before upgrading
 Before upgrading learning pathways, it’s recommended that you set the site language settings.
 To enable multilingual support for the learning pathways site, you can set the **Enable pages and news to be translated into multiple languages** to **On**, and then add the languages you want to support for the site.